lannes/Flutter-AdaptiveCards/README.md

 TODO for the example programs moved to [example README](example/README.md)

 * Add template and data json merge support - Adaptive Cards 1.3
+* There is currently no way to unset a container style inside a child container.
+This means you can't get back to a card background color in a nested container if you set it somewhere in the widget tree betwen you and the card.
 * Inject locale behavior in more places
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates